Eriocraniella xanthocara

 Eriocraniella xanthocara is a moth of the family Eriocraniidae.
-It was described by Davis in 1978.
-It is found in California.
+It was described by Donald R. Davis in 1978.
+It is found in California from Shasta County south at least to Santa Clara County and Santa Cruz Island.

+Description

-The wingspan is 7–8 mm for males and 7.5-8.5 mm for females.
+The wingspan is 7–8 mm for males and 7.5–8.5 mm for females.
 The forewings are immaculate, dark fuscous with a prominent greenish blue iridescence.
 The hindwings are similar to the forewings in color though less lustrous and with more purplish iridescence.
 They are uniformly covered with relatively broad scales.
 Adults are on wing from early March to late April in one generation per year.